Code-Institute-Submissions/juliandavid-garcia-MS3_Cocktails/testing.md

 os.environ.setdefault("MONGO_URI", "Added by developer") os.environ.setdefault("MONGO_DBNAME", "Added by developer")

 and the information required to connect to Heroku can be found in your Heroku project.
-To access this informs you just need to go to setting and click on the "Config Vars button".
-There you can find  information required in your env.py file.
+To access this inform you just need to go to setting and click on the "Config Vars button", There you can find  information required in your env.py file.
 Finally, once you had completed the env.py file, you need to type in your terminal window : pip3 freeze -- local > requirements.txt.
 (The file is needed for Heroku to know which filed to install.)

 Once it is done you can keep working on your project.